subash1587/interview/java/interview-question-set1.md

     - [How object has same hashcode everytime](#how-object-has-same-hashcode-everytime)
     - [What is loadfactor in hashmap](#what-is-loadfactor-in-hashmap)
     - [Changes to hashmap in Java8](#changes-to-hashmap-in-java8)
+    - #How to count the number of occurences of an element in a stream?
+    - #How do you debug?
   - [String](#string)
     - [String builder vs String buffer](#string-builder-vs-string-buffer)
     - [String builder declared as final, will append work](#string-builder-declared-as-final-will-append-work)